MedicodiBiscotti/biscottiCFG/README.md

 To reset the script back to the beginning, say if you hit the wrong button and selected the wrong batch of three, just hit `F4`.
 This will reset it and you can then select a different batch.

 I also have a *random disguise* button bound to `F` that applies a random disguise with normal-ish move speed (Demoman being the slowest).
 It's cycled using the `WASD` keys.
-There's a also a loop that can cycle it, but that just lowers your framerate for almost no reason, so I have it disabled.
+There's a also a loop that can cycle it, but that just lowers your frame rate for almost no reason, so I have it disabled.
 Hold `ALT` while pressing the `F` key to disguise as a random *friendly* disguise excluding the Demoman because it has lower move speed.
 So `ALT + F` in total.

 Because these scripts takes up a lot of the `F#` keys, the actual `F` key, and also `T`, some functions have had to be rebound elsewhere.